3mrgnc3/attiny85_ducky/README.md

 # ATTiny85 Ducky

-### A CheapDisposable Alternative to the Hak5 USB RubberDucky
+### A Cheap Disposable Alternative to the Hak5 USB RubberDucky

 This Platformio Project Repository transforms the AZ-Delivery ATTiny85 Digispark Rev.3 Kickstarter into a USB RubberDucky-like device capable of executing pre-programmed keystroke injection attacks.
 It leverages the DigiKeyboardMultilang library to simulate keyboard inputs, allowing for versatile payload delivery.